 Winward Passage (right at the ferry dock)

-Typically $2600 USD per person will secure you a cabin (based on 2 persons per cabin) on one of our yachts including provisions for breakfast, lunch and a few dinners on board.
+Typically $3000 USD per person will secure you a cabin (based on 2 persons per cabin), for 8 nights on one of our yachts including provisions for breakfast, lunch and a few dinners on board.
 Travel to the BVIs and patronage at local establishments is extra.
 This price is subject to change, dependent on such factors as season, boat type, crew size, special requests and more.
 We’ll do our best to remain consistent, but some factors are outside our control.
 Private crewed and bareboat charters are, of course, entirely dependent on what you’re looking for!
 Even mildly curious?
 Don’t be afraid to get in touch or request a quote!